Mazid2003/Portfolio/README.md

 To execute this code make sure that folder structure should be correct.
 Then open terminal in the Visual Code and select your project directory then type "python app.py".

+you can check my portfolio on the link below.
+"mazidmohammad.pythonanywhere.com"